| Login

 Karen is a passionate educator originally from North Carolina.
 She holds a B.S. in English Education from East Carolina University, and an M.A. and Ph.D. in English from the University of Birmingham’s Shakespeare Institute, located in Stratford-upon-Avon, UK.
 Prior to her work with Vermont Adult Learning, Karen was a high school English teacher in both North Carolina and Vermont, and also taught undergraduate and graduate-level courses at The University of Birmingham.
 Karen enjoys spending time in the beautiful scenery of Vermont, hiking, doing yoga, crafting, and reading.
 When not working, she is often with her constant companions — Monkey (the cat) and Walden (the puppy).

-David has served in the non-profit sector since 2004 as a director, consultant, program manager, developer, teacher, and employment specialist.
-He leads Vermont Adult Learning’s workforce development administration and expansion, strategic planning implementation, and employment services for Vermont’s Department for Children and Families Reach Up Program.
+David has served in the nonprofit sector since 2004 as a director, consultant, program manager, developer, teacher, and employment specialist.
+He leads Vermont Adult Learning’s workforce development administration and expansion, strategic planning implementation, and central office administration.

 Joe joined Vermont Adult Learning in 2014 as Regional Director for our Middlebury site and now coordinates VAL’s adult education programs for all our regions.
 Joe’s background includes many years of teaching in science, math and workforce prep.